 Are interdenominational churches well supported?
 Also like denominational churches, interdenominational churches can suffer from lack of financial support since they don’t have a denominational organization to back them up.
 However, this usually doesn’t hinder their growth and they believe in doing whatever is best for the church in all areas.

 So, although they are similar, denominational churches don’t associate with traditional denominations, while interdenominational churches attempt to blend multiple denominations.
+(Also see How to Become a Non-Denominational Church Pastor)

 The history of non-denominational churches